eiskalteschatten/BookJournal/README.md

 ### 1.1.1
 - [x] Fix a critical bug that prevented the app from starting when no database exists
+- [x] Fix a bug that prevented the date picker from working

 ### 1.1.0
 - [x] Updated Electron and other dependencies